MerrimanLab/gsClustBrowse/README.md

 install.packages('DBI')
 install.packages('odbc')
 install.packages('config')
+install.packages('shinythemes')
+install.packages('ggrepel')
+install.packages('RColorBrewer')
 ```

 ### Create a config file

 In the project/repo root you will need a file called `config.yml` which is used to supply the database connection information.

-It look like the following:
+It should look like the following:
 ```
 default:
   psql_ro: